Kieran Bew

-Background
+Early life

 Bew was born in Hartlepool, County Durham, England.
 He attended English Martyrs School and Sixth Form College.
 He trained at the London Academy of Music and Dramatic Art.
 His brother Duncan is a surgeon at King's College Hospital.

 As a young fencer Bew won the under-16 and under-17 British épée titles, competed throughout Europe, and placed 21st at the Cadet World Championships in 1996.
 He also spent time in his childhood as a competitive swimmer and basketball player.
 He currently competes domestically for Haverstock fencing club.

+Career

 In 1999 Bew worked as fight choreographer and captain for Mark Rylance's productions of Hamlet and Two Noble Kinsmen at Shakespeare's Globe Theatre in London.

-Films and television

-Bew frequently appears on British television and in independent films.

-On television Bew has appeared in Hustle and Spooks for BBC and Crusoe for NBC.
+On television Bew appeared in Hustle and Spooks for BBC and Crusoe for NBC.
 He has also appeared in two Hallmark television films, Brush with Fate, alongside Ellen Burstyn and Kelly Macdonald, and Hans Christian Andersen, with Hugh Bonneville and James Fox.

 In 2004, he played a football hooligan called Ike in the popular film Green Street alongside Elijah Wood and Charlie Hunnam.

 In 2006, he played Gary Parr in Jimmy McGovern's The Street, alongside Matt Smith and Gina McKee.

 In 2008, he played the lead guitarist in the independent film 1234.

 In 2009, he appeared in the BBC Three drama Personal Affairs, playing Avi Gellman.

 In 2013 and 2014, he appeared as Detective Inspector Jack Burns in the BBC's daytime drama WPC 56.

 In May 2017, he guest starred in series 10 of BBC1 series Doctor Who as Ivan in the 5th episode of the run "Oxygen".

 In 2017, Kieran played the part of Ian in ITV mini series "Liar".
 Since 2019 Bew has played a major role in the HBO Max series "Warrior" as an Irish policeman in the throes of conflict in the early days of San Francisco's Chinatown.